-One of the biggest mistakes home owners tend to make when undergoing a major bath remodel, is replacing something rather than repairing what’s already existing.
-Bathroom fixtures will typically go a solid 15-20 years before you need to think about replacing them.
-So you can use that information to determine whether or not to replace or revamp your faucets.
+One of the biggest mistakes homeowners tend to make when undergoing a major bath remodel, is replacing something rather than repairing what’s already existing.
+Bathroom fixtures will typically go a solid 15-20 years before you need to think about replacing them, so you can use that information to determine whether or not to replace or revamp your faucets.
 Adequate maintenance and upkeep of your bathroom fixtures also tend to improve their lifespan.
 If you’re living in a newly built home, this probably will not make it to your worries list for a very long time.
 However, if your home is more of an “antique” or staple in your community, you probably should check on these sooner than later, especially before you begin your home bathroom remodel.

 Four signs indicating faulty bath pipes

 Four things that you should check for that may constitute replacing your pipe work include discolored water, a decrease in water pressure, if you notice your pipes are exposed, and lastly what kind of materials were used to create your pipes.
-This last one will be dependant more so on the year your home was built.
+This last one will be dependent more so on the year your home was built.

-- Discolored water could mean that there is corrosion somewhere along the pipe lines.
+- Discolored water could mean that there is corrosion somewhere along the pipelines.
 When corrosion is present in your pipes, the rust will begin to break down and contaminate your water.
 Thus giving it a murky dark brown color.
 Corrosion is a huge issue to try and detect before beginning any bathroom remodel because if pipes are corroded, they can burst causing water damage, ruining all your remodel work.